 The legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract and to comply with our legal and regulatory obligations.

 1.5 Website Data.
-We may process data about your use of our website and services provided on it, such as any portal or software as a service “cloud” service (Website Data).
+We may process data about your use of our website and services provided on it, such as any portal or software as a service “cloud” service and obtained by working with our Specialist Technical Partners (Website Data).
 The website data may include your IP address, geographical location, browser type and version, time zone setting, browser plug-in types, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
-The source of the website data is our analytics tracking system.
+The Website Data is stored and processed in our analytics tracking system.
 This website data may be processed for the purposes of analysing the use of the website and services.

 We will not monitor, use or process any data concerning the specific searches you may undertake or update/monitor on the Carterwood Analytics platform/cloud service, other than for the purpose of technically delivering that service to you.
 This data will not be shared beyond the software development team, who may need to access this information in order to deliver the platform service to you.
 We understand and accept that this information may be confidential to you as a user of the Carterwood Analytics platform.